 4) Guaranteed Stop Loss

-From March 2015 an enhancement for CFDs traders is the introduction of Guaranteed Stop Loss Orders.
-As the screenshot to the right highlights, traders can attach a Guaranteed Stop Loss order to any trade, providing certainty of the price that a trade will be closed out regardless of how volatile the market is.
+From March 2015 an enhancement for CFDs traders is the introduction of Guaranteed Stop Loss Orders .
+Traders can attach a Guaranteed Stop Loss order to any trade, providing certainty of the price that a trade will be closed out regardless of how volatile the market is.

-Its critical to note that a premium is charge for a Guaranteed Stop Loss order but you can cancel the feature at any time when trading a CFDs.
-A certain percentage of the Guaranteed Stop Loss order is refunded also if it is not triggered when trading due to a manual trade occurring, a Take Profit Order or a regular stop loss order.
+Its critical to note that a premium is charged for a Guaranteed Stop Loss order, but you can cancel the feature at any time when trading a CFDs.
+A certain percentage of the Guaranteed Stop Loss order is refunded if it is not triggered when trading due to a manual trade occurring, a Take Profit Order, or a regular stop loss order.

 What Fees Does CMC Markets Charge For CFDs?

-There are also spread charges for currencies which is the difference between the buy and sell price for any currency pairing.
-This can be calculated by subtracting the currency buy price from the sell price.
+There are also spread charges for currencies.
+This is the difference between the buy and sell price for any currency pairing.
+The charge can be calculated by subtracting the currency buy price from the sell price.
 In the below example this is 1.

 CMC Markets CFDs shares traded are charged a commission which in Australia is 0.09% with a minimum commission charge of $7.00.